-When you open a project in DataGrip, the default user interface looks as follows:
+When you open a database in DataGrip, the default user interface looks as follows:

 Depending on the set of plugins and configuration settings, your IDE may look and behave differently.

 Use the editor to read, write, and explore your source code .

 Various icons that appear in the gutter, for example, , help you notice quick-fixes and other actions.
 Clicking such action indicator or pressing Alt+Enter opens an action list with all quick-fixes and other actions that are available at the current caret position.

 The navigation bar at the top is a quick alternative to the Project view, where you can navigate the structure of your database and open files for editing.

 The left part of the status bar at the bottom of the main window shows the most recent event messages and descriptions of actions when you hover over them with the mouse pointer.
 Click a message in the status bar to open it in the Notifications tool window.
 Right-click the message in the status bar and select Copy to paste the message text when you are searching for a solution to a problem or need to add it to a support ticket or to the DataGrip issue tracker.